AlaaElnakeeb81536/Breast-Cancer-Classification-using-ensemble-model/README.md

 .
 The performance of the six machine learning models was tested on the test dataset before and after the process of the FS technique.

-The experimental results show that the SVM model and LR have the best results compared to other machine learning models with an accuracy of 98.246%, and with FS.
+The experimental results show that the **SVM model and LR have the best results compared to other machine learning models with an accuracy of 98.246%, and with FS.
 To achieve the best performance, voting ensemble ML model developed based on RF, SVM and LR.
-Ensemble models achieve superior performance over other traditional ML and over the state of the art .
+Ensemble models achieve superior performance over other traditional ML and over the state of the art** .

-our team:
-1-Nourhan Elsabawy
-2-Mohamed baher2
-3-AlaaElnakeeb81536